Skip to main content.

 Donating blood is a life-saving gift.
 Every two seconds, someone in this country needs blood, according to the American Red Cross.

-While it’s a fact that your blood donation can save the lives of up to three people, you may be fearful of it because of several myths surrounding blood donation.
+While it’s a fact that your blood donation can save more than one life, you may be fearful of it because of several myths surrounding blood donation.
 Summa Health debunks 8 common myths about donating blood to ease your mind and encourage you to give this year.
 There is always a need for donors.
-Blood has a short shelf life, so…
+Blood has a short shelf life, so maintaining…

 Read more